ankitbansal/simple_blockchain/README.md

 # Persistence
    In the second part, we persist our blockchain in BoltDB <p>
-   To run this, you need to run "go get github.com/boltdb/bolt"
+   To run this, you need to first get bolt db using "go get github.com/boltdb/bolt" Serialization require fields to be exportable, hence all fields are capitalize Bolt store key/value pairs in order, since hash wasn't guarantering ordering, used another field to store based on index